mishramann/OOps/Readme.md

    }

    tokens -

-Method overLoading -method name and return type are same but parameter different Signature -
+   Method Overriding - it is also a principle of polymorphism if the child class implement the same method again Method overLoading - it is the principle of polymorphism a class with the multiple method with different parameter method name and return type are same but parameter different
+   Method Signature - methodName(argumentlist)
+   m1(int num , String s);

+Mutable -:
+Mutable class objects are those whose state can be modified after initialization.
+This means the values of their fields can be changed, add or remove elements from the collections they contain, ie generally alter their internal state.
+Examples of mutable objects are Java's StringBuilder, StringBuffer, & java.util.Date.

 Auther - Piyush Mishra